-These days most people have several jobs throughout their lives and multiple career moves mean many of us end up with numerous pensions along the way.
+These days most people have several jobs throughout their lives, and multiple career moves mean many of us end up with a number of pensions along the way.

 Is transferring everything into one easy-to-manage pension the way to go?

-When it’s time to start taking your money you’ll only have one pension company to deal with and, if you choose to dip into your pension pot, it’ll be much easier for you to see how much is left to play with.
+When it’s time to start taking your money, you’ll only have one pension company to deal with and, if and when you choose to dip into your pension pot, it’ll be easier for you to see how much you’ve got to last you.

 Check if it’s right for you

-If you’re thinking about bringing together your plans, it’s important to first establish what you would be giving up and what you would get in return.
+If you are thinking about bringing your pensions together, it’s really important to find out what you could be giving up and what you would get in return.

-You need to make sure you won’t lose any valuable benefits or guarantees associated with your other pension and there’s no guarantee you would get more as a result of transferring your funds.
+You need to make sure you won’t lose any valuable benefits or guarantees with your other pensions and there’s no certainty that you’d get more as a result of transferring your funds.

-But remember – do your checks first.
-Watch out for our up and coming feature for more information.
+But remember – do your checks first to find out what’s right for you.

 The information in this blog or any response to comments should not be taken as financial advice.